-WTMA is security feature that enable access to web terminal without typing connection parameters like username and password.
-This is great security measure to protect from key loggers and similar types of spyware.
+WTMA is a security feature that enable access to web terminal without typing connection parameters like username and password.
+This is a great security measure to protect from keyloggers and similar types of spyware.

-Process is based on 2-way authorization where user opens web page which will generate QR-CODE with access token.
-Later, QR-CODE is scanned by our mobile application which will send encrypted configuration parameters to the server for web terminal activation.
-Once validated, browser instance will be redirected to the web terminal.
+The process is based on 2-way authorization where the user opens a web page which will generate QR-CODE with access token.
+Later, QR-CODE is scanned by our mobile application, which will send encrypted configuration parameters to the server for web terminal activation.
+Once validated, the browser instance will be redirected to the web terminal.

-Watch short video below to see it in action.
-In this video, mobile application contains saved terminal configuration UUID and host including username and password for bypass signon.
-Data is sent from mobile phone to the server in encrypted mode including access token.
-Access token is retrieved from QR-CODE generated by web page.
+Watch a short video below to see it in action.
+In this video, the mobile application contains saved terminal configuration UUID and host, including username and password for bypass signon.
+Data is sent from the mobile phone to the server in encrypted mode including access token.
+The access token is retrieved from QR-CODE generated by the web page.
 And only one who knows about access token are mobile phone and web page that rendered QR-CODE.
-When server forwards encrypted data to the web page, web page will validate data and on successful validation, terminal will open to the user.
+When the server forwards encrypted data to the web page, the web page will validate the data and on successful validation, the terminal will open to the user.

 New security engine is developed as a standalone web application which can replace standard login form or can be used in parallel.
 Web admins might disable standard login and use only WTMA to force workstation operators to use only mobile authentication.
 This feature also opens new possibilities to match mobile to user for access tracking/access control etc.